beeman/devbox/README.md

 ## Informations

-Vagrant box for developpers based on Ubuntu 14.04 Trusty
+Vagrant box for PHP and nodejs developpers based on Ubuntu 14.04 Trusty

 ## Requirements